 Creating a Vine

-To create a Vine, users just need to use a device’s built-in camera and then edit the video clip to add any music, sounds, or some additional visual effects to it.
-They can then quickly share it in their social networks.
-Alongside Instagram pictures, Vines help users remember amusing, magical, memorable moments of their life, boosting their mood and helping them re-live some of their best or funniest times.
+To create a Vine, users just film a video and then edit the clip to add music, sounds, and visual effects.
+They can then quickly share these Vines on social networks.
+Alongside Instagram pictures, Vines help users remember amusing, magical, and memorable moments.

 The official Vine app